Matilde of the Sacred Heart: Beatification

-The process for her beatification opened on 15 December 1977 under Pope Paul VI after the Congregation for the Causes of Saints issued the "nihil obstat" to the cause and titled the late religious as a Servant of God while the cognitional process for collecting documentation took place in Plasencia from 10 November 1979 to 26 April 1980.
-The C.C.S. later validated this process after receiving the documents on 13 November 1992 and then received the Positio dossier from cause officials in 1994.
-Historians approved the dossier on 22 February 1994 as did the theologians on 4 December 2001 and the C.C.S. on 15 January 2002.
-On 23 April 2002 she was named as Venerable after Pope John Paul II confirmed that she had lived a life of heroic virtue.
+The process for her beatification opened on 15 December 1977 under Pope Paul VI after the Congregation for the Causes of Saints issued the nihil obstat to the cause and titled the late religious as a Servant of God while the cognitional process for collecting documentation took place in Plasencia from 10 November 1979 to 26 April 1980.
+The congregation later validated this process after receiving the documents on 13 November 1992 and then received the Positio dossier from cause officials in 1994.
+Historians approved the dossier on 22 February 1994 as did the theologians on 4 December 2001 and the congregation on 15 January 2002.
+On 23 April 2002 she was titled venerable after Pope John Paul II confirmed that she had lived a life of heroic virtue.

 One miracle was required for her to be beatified.
-One such case was investigated and received C.C.S. validation on 5 February 2000 before medical experts approved the miraculous circumstances of the healing on 14 November 2002.
-Theologians also approved it on 4 February 2003 as being a miracle attributed to the late nun while the C.C.S. confirmed the findings of the two previous panels on 8 April 2003.
+One such case was investigated and received congregation validation on 5 February 2000 before medical experts approved the miraculous circumstances of the healing on 14 November 2002.
+Theologians also approved it on 4 February 2003 as being a miracle attributed to the late nun while the congregation confirmed the findings of the two previous panels on 8 April 2003.
 John Paul II approved this miracle on 12 April 2003 and beatified the late nun on 21 March 2004 in Saint Peter's Square.

-The current postulator for the cause is Fr.
-Antonio Sáez de Albéniz.
+The postulator for the cause is Antonio Sáez de Albéniz.